aguado-romina/README-Generator/README.md

 ## License

-Apache
+Open
 <br />
-This application is covered by the Apache license.
+This application is covered by the Open license.

 ## Languages